dusk-network/dusk-blockchain/pkg/util/nativeutils/rcudp/README.md

 ## Writer
 ----------------

-`rcudp.Writer(...)` function is a udp client that uses `gofountain` raptor code encoder to break down a message into a set of blocks.
-A block together with metadata is packed as a UDP packet with following structure:
+`rcudp.Writer(...)` function is a UDP client that uses `gofountain` Raptor Code encoder to split a message into source blocks.
+An encoded block together with metadata is marshalled into a UDP packet with following structure:

 ```